Chukwuemeka Ujam: Political career

-In 2011, Dr Chukwuemeka Ujam was appointed as Commissioner for Lands and Urban Development Enugu State under the leadership of the then Governor Sullivan Chime.
+In 2011, Dr Chukwuemeka Ujam mni was appointed as Commissioner for Lands and Urban Development Enugu State under the leadership of the then Governor Sullivan Chime.
 During his tenure, he worked across the public and private sector lines to develop, craft and reform the administration of Land to serve the people and businesses in Enugu effectively.
 He also reduced the administrative complexities in the Ministry of Lands & Urban Development, Enugu by embracing and instituting the use of Information Technology in land administration.

 In 2015, Dr. Ujam became the elected member representing Nkanu East/ West Federal Constituency of Enugu State in the 8th National Assembly.
 He was the deputy chairman House Committee on Telecommunication.

 Personal life

-Hon Dr. Chukwuemeka Ujam is married to Noyelum Ujam.
+Hon Dr. Chukwuemeka Ujam mni is married to Noyelum Ujam.
 They have two daughters and two sons.